 Men aged 65-84 were enrolled from Finland (N=716), the Netherlands (N=887) and Italy (N=682).
 They were survivors of cohorts studied for 25 years within the Seven Countries Study.
-The cardiovascular surveys were extended to better characterize the health status of elderly men to include leisure time physical activity, physical performance measures, activities of daily living, and indicators of mental health (e.g. depression, cognitive function), social health (e.g. lonelines) and self-rated health in general.
+The cardiovascular surveys were extended to better characterize the health status of elderly men to include leisure-time physical activity, physical performance measures, activities of daily living, and indicators of mental health (e.g. depression, cognitive function), social health (e.g. loneliness) and self-rated health in general.
 These elderly men have been followed for mortality for 25 years.

 The Zutphen Elderly Study is an extention of the original Zutphen Study with a sample of the same age.
 The Zutphen Elderly Study was the only cohort of the FINE study and the HALE project in which detailed information on diet of all participants was collected four times between 1985 and 2000.
-Read more about the dietary data collected in Zutphen.